-For the exhibition I framed these photographs in the frames which resemble these of the old masters’ paintings.
-They look like gold, but in fact they are made of acrylic, which is in harmony with the content of the project.
-The prints are made from scans and they are archival pigment prints.
-They come in two sizes (22×28 inches and 16×20) in limited edition of 15 plus 3 AP.
-The exhibition is accompanied by a 64-pages catalogue, published jointly by the Museum fur Kunst und Kulturgeschichte (Dortmund, Germany), BWA Gallery in Gorzow Wielkopolski (Gorzow Wielkopolski, Poland) and Legnica Art Gallery (Legnica, Poland).
+For the exhibition, I framed the photographs in frames that resemble those used for old masters’ paintings.
+Though they look like gold, they are actually made of acrylic, which harmonizes with the project’s content.
+The prints are made from scans and are archival pigment prints.
+They are available in two sizes (22×28 inches and 16×20 inches) in limited editions of 15 plus 3 AP.
+The exhibition is accompanied by a 64-page catalogue published by the Museum fur Kunst und Kulturgeschichte (Dortmund, Germany), BWA Gallery in Gorzow Wielkopolski (Gorzow Wielkopolski, Poland), and Legnica Art Gallery (Legnica, Poland).

 Video from Garden of Eden exhibition at Las Vegas Contemporary Art Center, Las Vegas, Nevada, USA